nechkin/spring-reactive-kotlin-demo/README.md

 # Spring boot reactive demo sample

-A sample application developed in Kotlin to try out some of Spring's support for reactive programming: WebFlux, Router functions instead of ordinary Handler Mappings, R2DBC reactive relational repositories (with Postgres).
+A sample application developed in Kotlin to try out some of Spring's support for reactive programming: WebFlux, Router functions (instead of ordinary Handler Mappings), R2DBC reactive relational repository (with Postgres).

 ## Run it